florian-beetz/bachelor-thesis/thesis.md

 Java language [@Mac2017].
 The monolithic +JDK itself was also split into smaller modules [@Clark2017].

-Since Java 9 the release cycle has also adapted to a faster pace [@Reinhold2018].
+Since Java 9 the release cycle was also adapted to a faster pace [@Reinhold2018].
 Beginning with Java 9, a feature release will be published every six months and long term support (+LTS) releases will be released every three years.
 Because of this, Java 9 is already superseded by Java 10 as of writing, and Java 11, the